4 Best Basic Web Design Practices To Always Follow

 2. Site Loading Speeds

 If you’re a business this will affect your sales records and revenue.
 To avoid this there are multiple things you can do to bring your site speed down.
-The ideal speed is anything under 2 seconds and here a few basic web design practices you can do to achieve this:
+The ideal speed is anything under 2 seconds and here are a few basic web design practices you can do to achieve this:

 Optimise your code and enable compression